japila-books/apache-spark-internals/docs/core/BroadcastFactory.md

 = BroadcastFactory

-*BroadcastFactory* is an <<contract, abstraction>> for <<implementations, factories>> that xref:core:BroadcastManager.adoc[BroadcastManager] uses for xref:ROOT:Broadcast.adoc[].
+*BroadcastFactory* is an <<contract, abstraction>> for <<implementations, factories>> that core:BroadcastManager.md[BroadcastManager] uses for ROOT:Broadcast.md[].

-NOTE: As of https://issues.apache.org/jira/browse/SPARK-12588[Spark 2.0], it is no longer possible to plug a custom BroadcastFactory in, and xref:core:TorrentBroadcastFactory.adoc[TorrentBroadcastFactory] is the one and only known implementation.
+NOTE: As of https://issues.apache.org/jira/browse/SPARK-12588[Spark 2.0], it is no longer possible to plug a custom BroadcastFactory in, and core:TorrentBroadcastFactory.md[TorrentBroadcastFactory] is the one and only known implementation.

 == [[contract]] Contract